 The Audi Q7 isn’t quite as comfortable as the XC90 but it’s a much more tech-focused (and newer) SUV, and it’s available with either 5 or 7 seats.
 There’s no doubt that the Q7 feels more modern than the XC90, thanks largely to a screen-laden cabin that puts most of the controls into software.
 In fact, it makes the XC90’s portrait-orientation display feel positively antiquated by comparison, like the old TV that you refuse to get rid of so you put it on the kitchen bench.

 In addition, the latest Q7 is more dynamic to drive than the Volvo, not least because it uses a lot of aluminum in its construction, so it’s relatively light – very relatively.
 It’s still a 2-tonne SUV.
-The engine range is frugal and fast too, including mild-hybrid technology and a base model ‘45 TDI’ 3.0-litre diesel with a whopping 600Nm of torque.
+The engine range is economical and fast too, including mild-hybrid technology and a base model ‘45 TDI’ 3.0-litre diesel with a whopping 600Nm of torque.

 2. Land Rover Discovery